Alice-G/CV/README.md

 Icons used for this project can be found on Flaticon.

+- Hobbies section
   - Thread icon created by Darius Dan
   - Drawing icon created by surang
   - Book icon created by Culmbio
   - DIY icon created by Freepik
   - Play/Pause icon created by Smashicons
   - D20 icon created by Freepik
 - Footer
   - Email icon created by Those Icons
   - Linkedin icon created by NajmunNahar